Pronouns in German: Possessive pronouns

-Note: when euer gets a suffix the "-er"-ending is reduced to "-r": eure, eurem ect...
+Note: when euer gets a suffix the "-er"-ending is reduced to "-r": eure, eurem etc.

 Reflexive pronouns

 There are also reflexive pronouns for the dative case and the accusative case (reflexive pronouns for the genitive case are possessive pronouns with a "selbst" following after them).
 In the first and second person, they are the same as the normal pronouns, but they only become visible in the third person singular and plural.
 The third person reflexive pronoun for both plural and singular is: "sich":

 "Er liebt sich".
 (He loves himself.)

 "Sie verstecken sich".
 (They hide themselves.)

 Reflexive pronouns can be used not only for personal pronouns:

 "Sie hat sich ein Bild gekauft."
 (She bought herself a picture.)

 "Seiner ist schon kaputt."
 (His is already broken.)

 Relative pronouns

-A relative clause contains a relative pronoun. the relative clause is used when there is further information to express.
+A relative clause contains a relative pronoun.
+The relative clause is used when there is further information to express.
 The relative pronouns are as follows: